TBD54566975/ssi-service/doc/howto/didweb.md

 A [did:web Method Specification)](https://w3c-ccg.github.io/did-method-web/) describes a DID method that uses the web domain's existing reputation.

 It relies on the controller of an existing domain to host a custom file with the contents of the DID Document they want to expose.
-SSI Services facilitates creationg of a `did:web`
+SSI Services facilitates creation of a `did:web`.

 ## Steps